Derek Tsang: Career

-After graduation, he moved back to Hong Kong, where his father arranged for him to work under director Peter Chan Ho-Sun.
+After graduation, Tsang moved back to Hong Kong, where his father arranged for him to work under director Peter Chan Ho-Sun.
 There, he met producer Jojo Hui and director Jimmy Wan Chi-man, both of whom would go on to be Tsang's frequent collaborators.

 Despite not pursuing an acting career, Tsang has had a variety of acting roles since the start of his career, which he attributed to other actors not wanting to be typecast into roles with unflattering characteristics.
 He made his screen debut in Men Suddenly in Black (2003), cameoing as the younger version of his father's character.
 There he met director Pang Ho-cheung, whom Tsang would later collaborate with on various projects.

-Tsang made his solo directorial debut with Soul Mate (2016).
-He was subsequently nominated for Best Director awards at various film award ceremonies, including at the 36th Hong Kong Film Awards and the 53rd Golden Horse Awards.
+Tsang's solo directorial debut, Soul Mate (2016), earned him Best Director nominations at various film award ceremonies, including the 36th Hong Kong Film Awards, the 53rd Golden Horse Awards and the 11th Asian Film Awards.

-His next film, Better Days (2019), won eight out of 12 categories at the 39th Hong Kong Film Awards, including Best Film and Best Director.
-The film was subsequently chosen as the official entry for Hong Kong for Best International Feature Film at the 93rd Academy Awards.
-It was shortlisted but lost to Denmark's Another Round.
-He was the first native Hong Kong director in the category.
+His next film, Better Days (2019), won eight out of twelve categories at the 39th Hong Kong Film Awards, including Best Film and Best Director.
+The film was subsequently chosen as Hong Kong's official entry for Best International Feature Film at the 93rd Academy Awards.
+The film was nominated, but ultimately lost to Denmark's Another Round.
+Tsang became the first native Hong Kong director in the category.

+In July 2021, Tsang was invited to become a member of the Academy of Motion Picture Arts and Sciences.